 ** NOTE: This is Part Two of a Troutbitten series on fly fishing for trout through the winter months.
-Part One is found here.
+The full series is found HERE. **

 Yesterday afternoon topped off at thirty-eight degrees.
 That’s warm for a winter fisherman.
 I had five hours until dark, and I knew the temp would drop a bit at the end.
 There wasn’t much wind, no sun, and I had a long walk upstream to start my day.
 I thought about all those factors when I lifted the hatch of my SUV.
 Staring at the big bag of winter gear that goes with me everywhere, I knew exactly what to wear.

 What follows below is my own system for staying comfortable (enough) while fishing the winter months.
 Soft, snowy days in the silent forest, with the solitary song of flowing water passing by are my favorite.
 I prefer January over July.
 I welcome the first crisp days of fall and the wool gloves that come with me.

 The cold-weather gear in my big gray duffel got there by trial and error — years of it.
 I learned from others, and I listened.
 But I also needed time on the water to discover what choices matched my own goals.
 You’ll find your own system too.
 Maybe you already have.
 And maybe a couple of these tips will help you stay a little warmer for a little longer, so you can catch a few more fish.